alpaker/fill-column-indicator/README.markdown

 * Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace` feature (given the way the latter is implemented, such compatilibility is going to be hard to achieve).
-A workaround is to configure `whitespace-mode1 to replicate the functionality of show-trailing-whitespace.
+A workaround is to use `whitespace-mode` with an appropriate configuration.
 This can be done with the following setting:

     `(setq whitespace-style '(face trailing))`

-  With this, whitespace-mode produces the same basic effect as a non-nil value of show-trailing-whitespace, and compatibility with fci-mode is not a problem.
+  With this, whitespace-mode provides the same basic functionality as show-trailing-whitespace, and compatibility with fci-mode is not a problem.

 Known Issues
 ============